LaunchCodeEducation/java-web-development/src/chapters/classes-part2/exercises.rst

 #.
 Add custom ``equals()`` and ``toString()`` methods to the ``Student``
    class.
 #.
 Add custom ``equals()`` and ``toString()`` methods to the ``Course``
-   class which you started in the exercises for the previous chapter.
+   class which you started in the exercises for the :ref:`previous chapter <classes-exercises-part1>`.
-   (*TODO: Add internal link to the previous exercises*).